 About Tappily Loans

-About SafetyNet Credit Loans
+About SafetyNet Loans

-SafetyNet Credit has shown great innovation in short term lending in a similar fashion as seen with Wonga.
-They clearly haven’t imitated Wonga’s trajectory in becoming a household name, but to be fair they haven’t poured their profits into TV ad campaigning and sponsorships.
-More natural growth has been seen here, but they have attracted close to 500,000 customers.
+There has been a slight brand and URL change to reference here.
+SafetyNet is new, with the firm dropping “Credit” from the name.
+They’ve however adopted this past reference in their new URL with www.safetynet.credit (taking over from www.safetynetcredit.com).
+This is a company that has shown great innovation in short term lending in a similar fashion that we saw with Wonga.
+They clearly haven’t imitated Wonga’s trajectory in becoming a household name, but to be fair they haven’t poured their profits into sponsorships and TV ads.
+More natural growth has been seen here, but they have attracted more than 500,000 customers.
 SafetyNet’s owner (Indigo Michael Ltd) started out life in 2012 through the launch of ClearAccount.

 SafetyNet’s launch followed in 2014, whilst ClearAccount became a financial tool and ended up being sold on.
 A further project (Tappily) was rolled out in 2017.
 This is a prime alternative delivering higher sums and lower interest.
 As a credit line facility, you’ll be granted access to your determined limit 24/7.
 There is no need to re-apply here, you can instantly request more money when needed and repay it across any period of time.
 Whilst £100 is the minimum limit, once approved you can advance from £20 onwards (moving £1 upwards).
 The limit will be set as high as £500 for new customers.
 In time it would be possible to reach as much as £1000.